 Lincoln Park Zoo

-What started as a gift of two swans and then the purchase of a bear cub for $10 has turned into one of the few free-admission zoos in the country and it’s open every day of the year.
+What started as a gift of two pair of swans and then the purchase of a bear cub for $10 has turned into one of the few free-admission zoos in the country and it’s open every day of the year.
 Now home to 1,100 animals in its 49 acres it’s high time you bundled up, grabbed your morning cup, and see for yourself why the Lincoln Park Zoo is concierge favorite.

 Chicago History Museum